-• Community Organizing Grants - A highly competitive national grant opportunity for organizations that fulfill all the funding priorities listed above.

-Typical Grant Range: \$2,500-\$7,500

-- Pioneer Valley Community Advised Fund A fund open to organizations in Hampden, Hampshire, and Franklin Counties in Massachusetts, qualified under the funding priorities listed above.
-Grant allocation is recommended by a committee of community members.
-Typical Grant Range: \$500-\$4,000 - De Colores Rapid Response Fund A fund focused on needs for rapid response community organizing for organizations who qualify under the funding priorities listed above and are based in the US or US Territories.
+- Seeding the Movement Fund A highly competitive national grant opportunity for organizations that fulfill all the funding priorities listed above.
+Typical Grant Range: \$2,500-\$7,500 - Braiding New Worlds Fund A fund focused on supporting organizations engaged in youth-led organizing and that fulfill all the funding priorities listed above.
+Grant allocation is recommended by a committee of youth organizers.
+Typical Grant Range: \$2,500-\$5,000 - Pioneer Valley Community Advised Fund A fund open to organizations in Hampden, Hampshire, and Franklin Counties in Massachusetts, qualified under the funding priorities listed above.
+Grant allocation is recommended by a committee of local community members.
+Typical Grant Range: \$500-\$3,000 - De Colores Rapid Response Fund A fund focused on needs for rapid response community organizing for organizations who qualify under the funding priorities listed above and are based in the US or US Territories.
 Typical Grant Range: \$500-\$1,000